 - Skills Training (8 weeks): Young adults participate in group activities, seminars, trainings, and community work experiences.
 Participants attend the program at LVCIL offices every Wednesday, Thursday, and Friday from 8:30 am-3:00 pm.
 Occasional work experience opportunities occur on Mondays and Tuesdays, but these are voluntary and planned in advance

-- Vocational Assessments (Approx. 2 months): Vocational assessments are planned work experiences in which a participant goes to a worksite with a vocational coach and tries out a job for a few hours.
+- Vocational Assessments (Approx. 4, but timeframe may vary): Vocational assessments are planned work experiences in which a participant goes to a worksite with a vocational coach and tries out a job for a few hours.
 The goal is usually to complete 2 or 3 vocational assessments over the span of two months, but this can take longer depending on the type of assessments.
 These vocational assessments are scheduled in advance, and Career Path staff can and will provide transportation to and from the worksite

 - Job Development (No timetable): After all of the vocational assessments are complete, the participant, Career Path staff and other supports meet to discuss the assessments and develop a plan to pursue specific jobs.
 Once this meeting occurs, staff will work one-on-one with participants to pursue competitive employment opportunities that meet the participant's goals.
 There is no standard length of time it takes to find a job.
 It all depends on the participant's goals and the availability of appropriate opportunities in the community